Berkeley-CS195/sp23/content/about.md

 feel free to express opinions different from those of the instructors, both in class meetings and in written work.

-In order to receive a passing grade in CS 195, you must earn at least 80 points, in addition to participation in a collaborative comments and small group discussion section.
+In order to receive a passing grade in CS 195, you must earn at least 80 points, in addition to attending one small-group discussion.

 The expected way to pass the course is as follows: